Criminal justice system is “badly run and badly led” - says Michael Gove, former Lord Chancellor Find out more

 Graduates with degrees in any subject can apply for a specialist postgraduate degree.
 The Career Development Institute (CDI) provide details of supported training available, please see link below.

-How to become a Careers Advisor?
+How to become a careers advisor?

 You can gain experience while studying for your postgraduate degree at The University of Law Business School.
 We can help you prepare for your future career from day one by developing advising skills and expertise that you can put into practice immediately.
 You will have access to various services such as networking events, workshops, development webinars, thought leadership content and careers resources.